Ulises-Rosas/OBISdat/README.md

 * checklist/redlist
 * checklist/newest

-Each path outcomes can be modified by adding constraining parameters at `[parameters]` position.
+Each outcome from paths can be modified by adding constraining parameters at `[parameters]` position.
 Paramenters available are:

 * `--taxa` (e.g. `Elasmobranchii`)
 * `--of` (e.g. `Peru Colombia`)